 The base plate is fitted to the ground with stainless steel rebar.

 The near ground placement and the sturdy glass, would ensure storms and harsh weathers has very low to no impact on the plant.

-Since Solar collects a wider band of the incoming solar energy, solar voltaic can never compete, cause the hotter they get, the impact on performance gets worse, there is always these fantastic news from some new nano material, but these technologies is yet to be seen, because the factories cost is in the hundreds of million price range, which would mean DIY capabilities is lost.
+Since solar collectors collects a wider band of the incoming solar spectrum, solar voltaic can never compete, cause the hotter they get, the impact on performance gets worse, there is always these fantastic news from some new nano material, but these technologies is yet to be seen, because the factories cost is in the hundreds of million price range, which would mean DIY capabilities is lost.

 Energy hegemony must end, do your part.
 Tweet, make videos, spread the message, abundance of cheap solar is here, help it come to fruition.